juji-io/datalevin/README.md

 application state can survive application restarts, and data size can be larger than memory.

+Datalevin can also run in an event-driven networked client/server mode (default port is 8898).
+The mode change is transparent.
+In the local mode, a data directory path, e.g. "/data/mydb", is needed for database location, whereas a URI, e.g. "dtlv://myname:secret@myhost.in.cloud/mydb" is used in the client/server mode.
+The same set of core functions work in both modes.
+In addition, full-fledged role based access control is provided on the server.

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB is used in many projects, e.g.